U.S. warns of using dating apps after "suspicious deaths" of 8 Americans in Colombia

 The advisory about using dating apps in Colombia was shared on Wednesday.
 According to the advisory, there were "eight suspicious deaths of private U.S. citizens" in Medellin, Colombia's second-largest city, between Nov.
 1 and Dec.
 31, 2023.
 The deaths are believed to either be forced overdose or suspected homicides, and though they are not believed to be linked according to the State Department, several "involve the use of online dating applications."

-The embassy saw an increase in reports of incidents involving dating apps as a lure this year, the State Department advisory said.
+The embassy saw an increase in reports of incidents involving dating apps as a lure over the last year, the State Department advisory said.
 Minnesota comedian Tou Ger Xiong was kidnapped and held for a $2,000 ransom after telling family he would be meeting with a woman he met online, CBS News previously reported.
 Xiong was later found dead.

 "Criminals use dating apps to lure victims to meet in public places such as hotels, restaurants, and bars, and then later assault and rob them," the advisory states.
 "Numerous U.S. citizens in Colombia have been drugged, robbed, and even killed by their Colombian dates."